pasharkey/mrt-stress-test/README.md

 - **3,000 rows × 20 columns** of realistic fake data
 - **Per-column text filters** (inline subheader row)
-- **Row virtualisation** — only visible rows are rendered in the DOM
+- **Row virtualization** — only visible rows are rendered in the DOM
 - **Column virtualisation** — only visible columns are rendered
 - **Filter timing badge** — shows how long the last filter operation took
 - Compact density + sticky header for maximum data density